-IS truffle attacks: At least 31 killed in Syrian desert ambush
+IS truffle picker attacks: At least 26 killed in Syrian desert ambush

 Another incident in February saw dozens of people massacred in an ambush in the western region of Homs, carried out by gunmen who suddenly appeared out of the desert on motorbikes.

-Days earlier, sixteen people, mostly civilians, were killed in a similar attack targeting foragers in the same area.
+Days earlier, 16 people, mostly civilians, were killed in a similar attack targeting foragers in the same area.

-A 12-year-long civil war has ravaged parts of the country that remain under the control of rebels, who are battling the government of President Bashar al-Assad.
-His government is under Western sanctions after pro-democracy demonstrations which broke out in 2011 were met by deadly force from the government and led to the prostrated conflict.
+In 2014, IS militants seized large swathes of territory in Syria and Iraq, imposing its brutal rule on almost eight million people.

-The Syrian conflict has left half a million people dead, devastated cities, and drawn in other countries.
+The group was driven from its last piece of territory in 2019, but it is estimated to still have 5,000 to 7,000 members and supporters spread between the two countries, roughly half of whom are fighters.

-In 2014, the jihadist group Islamic State seized large swathes of territory in Syria and Iraq, imposing its brutal rule on almost eight million people.
+Syria has been devastated by a 12-year-long civil war that erupted after President Bashar al-Assad's government responded with deadly force to peaceful pro-democracy protests.

-The group was driven from its last piece of territory in 2019, but the UN has warned that it remains a persistent threat.
+The fighting has left half a million people dead and caused half the population to flee their homes, including almost six million refugees abroad.